Statutory Demands, Winding Up Petitions and Covid 19 – What to Expect Next

 Although there has been welcome advance warning that the government will extend restrictions effecting residential and commercial landlords, the situation with respect to the restrictions under the Corporate Governance and Insolvency Act 2020 (CIGA2020) and whether they will be extended remains unclear.
 (See our blog here for a fuller analysis of the effect of CIGA on statutory demands and winding up petitions).

 Likewise during the relevant period creditors have been unable to present a petition for the winding up of a registered company under section 124 of the Insolvency Act 1986 (IA1986) on any of the grounds at sections 123(a-e) or section 124 unless the creditor has reasonable grounds for believing that coronavirus has not had a financial effect on the debtor company, or that the debtor company would be insolvent irrespective of any financial effect of coronavirus.
 Unless the petitioner can satisfy the court of either of those limbs the court will not grant a winding up order.
-These requirements to are due to expire on 31 March 2021.
+These requirements are also due to expire on 30 September 2021.

 Will the Government Maintain the Current Position?